 One year is the age at which vets consider cats to be adult.
-By the one year mark your cat will reach its mature size and weight, though its behavior stays somewhat kitten-like, active, and exploratory for quite awhile longer.
-Cats during this phase are like any other young adult: they don’t want to just lay around, they crave adventure.
+By the one year mark, your cat will reach its mature size and weight, though its behavior stays somewhat kitten-like, active, and exploratory for quite a while longer.
+Cats during this phase are like any other young adult: they don’t want just to lay around, they crave adventure.
 If you’ve ever thought of installing a cat castle covered in carpet, this would be a good time to do that.

 Play time keeps young adult cats out of trouble for a bit, helps wear them out, and can entertain cat owners too.
-Many cats enjoy chasing a soft ball that jingles and will bring it back over and over.
+Many cats enjoy chasing a softball that jingles and will bring it back over and over.
 Feathered fishing line on a stick is another popular option, or even a laser light.